Understanding Policy Gradient - a fundamental idea in RL

 Derivation of policy gradient from Spinning Up by OpenAI.

-We can bypass the derivation and skip directly to the bottom line.
+But, again, the idea is simple.
+We can skip past the derivation straight to the bottom line.

-Inside the square brackets, we take a logarithm of the probabilities output by our model and weigh it by rewards.
+The \(\mathop{\mathbb{E}}\) tells us, once more, that we'll be dealing with a mean of values collected over enough trajectories.
+Inside the square brackets, we take the logarithm of the probabilities our model outputs and weight it by rewards.

-The plan is to maximize the log probs across the board, but not equally!
+The plan is to increase the log probs across the board — but not equally!
+The higher the reward associated with a log prob, the more we want it to increase.

-As a result, over a batch of trajectories, the gradients will tell us how to modify parameters \(\theta\) so that the log probs of actions associated with higher rewards increase!
+So over a batch of trajectories, the gradients tell us how to modify the parameters \(\theta\) so that the log probs of actions tied to higher rewards go up.

-Still, as we use an off-the-shelf optimizer, we add a minus sign in front of the results of calculating the expected return value.
+Still, since we're using an off-the-shelf optimizer, we add a minus sign in front of the expected return.
+By minimizing the negative of \(J\), we increase \(J\) itself!

 Improving our algorithm

-In the original formulation, we took the reward at the end of a trajectory and assigned it uniformly to all the actions.
+In the original formulation, we took the reward at the end of a trajectory and assigned it uniformly to every action.
+But if you think about it — why reward or penalize the policy for actions it took in the past?
+The only thing an action at a given timestep can influence is the future!

-This is where the concept of reward-to-go comes into play.
+This is where reward-to-go comes in.

 \underE{x \sim P_{\theta}}{\nabla_{\theta} \log P_{\theta}(x)} = 0.

-This is a beneficial result because we can use such functions (called baselines) to reduce the variance of our estimated returns!
+This is useful, because such functions — called baselines — let us reduce the variance of our estimated returns!

 b(s_t) = V^{\pi}(s_t)

-A related idea is that of an advantage function.
+A related idea is the advantage function.

 \nabla_{\theta} J(\pi_{\theta}) = \underE{\tau \sim \pi_{\theta}}{\sum_{t=0}^{T} \nabla_{\theta} \log \pi_{\theta}(a_t |s_t) \left(\sum_{t'=t}^T R(s_{t'}, a_{t'}, s_{t'+1}) - b(s_t)\right)}.